Chan Buddhist Koans

 Last but not least:

-download one of my free ebooks, that gives you the answers to most popular Zen Buddhist Koans.
+download one of my free ebooks, that gives you the answers to most popular Chan Buddhist Koans.

 Don't forget, Koans are stories about action, not talking.